ShadowSlayer03/Cool_JavaScript_Projects/Dictionary App/readme.md

 ## Features

 - Search for word meanings and definitions.
-- Get the phoenitics as well as hear the pronunciations.
+- Get the phonetics as well as hear the pronunciations.
 - Complete with examples of usages of the word in different contexts.

 ## Installation